 Employers who strive to remain non-union generally do so because they find unions are not necessary.
-They also typically believe they will do more harm than good.
+They also understand the many disadvantages of unions and typically believe they will do more harm than good.
 Companies that remain union-free have done so by nurturing good employee-management relationships and positive work culture.
 Their employees don’t see the need for union representation because the employer treats them fairly.
 This fair treatment is the most important thing that employees are searching for.

 From the employer’s perspective, successfully staying union-free means: